 - Federal, state, or local taxes

-- · Child care support payments
+- Child care support payments

-- · Wage garnishment
+- Wage garnishment

-Trial Compute (Payroll)
+Trial Computation (Payroll-

 This is the initial calculation of payroll during a payroll cycle.
-During a compute, the program calculates the wages, deductions, benefits, and employer costs for each timecard.
+During a payroll computation, the program calculates the wages, deductions, benefits, and employer costs for each timecard.

-After a trial-compute, you can review the individual payroll records, check the accuracy of the payroll calculations, and make any final adjustments.
-Before the final-compute, you can override a payroll calculation in a specific record and provide the amount you want Sage 100 Contractor to use.
+After a trial computation, you can review the individual payroll records, check the accuracy of the payroll calculations, and make any final adjustments.
+Before the final computation, you can override a payroll calculation in a specific record and provide the amount you want Sage 100 Contractor to use.

-Payroll Final Compute (Payroll)
+Payroll Final Computation (Payroll)

 At this point payroll expenses are posted to job costs.
-When a final-compute is completed, Sage 100 Contractor changes the status of the records to computed and creates the job costs.
+When a final computation is completed, Sage 100 Contractor changes the status of the records to computed and creates the job costs.